Medically reviewed by Kristin Hall, FNP

 Although tricyclic antidepressants are generally effective at treating depression, it’s uncommon to notice an immediate improvement within a few days of using medication.

 If you don’t notice improvements within a few weeks of starting an antidepressant, talk to your healthcare provider.
-Your healthcare provider may recommend adjusting your dosage or switching to a different type of medication.
+Your healthcare provider may suggest adjusting your dosage or switching to a different type of medication.

 It’s important to continue taking tricyclic antidepressants for as long as is recommended by your healthcare provider.

 If you’re prescribed a tricyclic antidepressant and want to know how long you’ll need to continue using it, talk to your healthcare provider.

 Although tricyclic antidepressants and selective serotonin reuptake inhibitors (SSRIs) are both used to treat depression, there are several differences between them:

 Yes.
 Tricyclic antidepressants are commonly associated with weight gain.
-Several studies have noted that patients prescribed tricyclic antidepressants tend to gain small to moderate amounts of weight during treatment.
+Several studies have noted that people prescribed TCAs tend to gain a small to moderate amount of weight over the course of treatment.